 Conflicts During the Semester

 Faculty have jurisdiction over academic practices within their courses.
 However, Deans of the College and Student Support Services may at times provide dean's support notes on behalf of students who are experiencing personal or health circumstances that impact their ability to complete academic work.
 Students should consult course syllabi and speak with their instructors about their individual circumstances before reaching out to a dean.
-Students must request notes from academic deans in person -- either during drop-in open hours or via an appointment with a particular dean.
+Students must request notes from via a meeting with a dean -- either during the College's academic advising hours or via an appointment with a particular dean.

 During the Finals Period: Exams and Other Kinds of Assessments